GauravGurung123/cf_ai_study_buddy/README.md

 ## Contributing

-This is an internship assignment submission.
-Original work only.
+Feedback and suggestions are welcome.
+For detailed guidelines on how to contribute, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## License

-MIT License - see LICENSE file
+MIT License - see the full text in the [LICENSE.md](./LICENSE.md) file.

-## Contact

-For questions about this submission, please contact via the application portal.

 ---